zachflower/decrypt.education/content/hacker-homeroom/week-01.md

     - What did you learn about yourself in the process?
     - How does it feel to lie to the internet?

-**BONUS:** Leave behind an intentional but confusing digital breadcrumb trail.
-Create plausible deniability without being boring.
+**BONUS:** <mark>Leave behind an intentional but confusing digital breadcrumb trail.
+Create plausible deniability without being boring.</mark>

 ---